csebooks/relational-databases/content.en/system-design/replication/_index.md

         - https://osmanthus.work/?p=271
 ---

 > The process responsible for copying data from primary instance to the replica is called replication.
 You can think of it as ongoing one-direction data transfer constantly operating in the background.
 Replication serves as the exclusive method for introducing new data to the replica.
+With replication, we can:

+1. **Enhance Fault Tolerance:** By maintaining identical copies of data on multiple servers, replication improves fault tolerance.
+If the primary server fails, the replica can seamlessly take over, ensuring continuous availability of data.

+2. **Scale Read Operations:** Replication enables distributing read queries across multiple replicas, reducing the load on the primary server.
+This scalability enhances the overall performance of the system, especially in read-heavy environments.

+3. **Support High Availability:** With synchronous replication, where transactions are replicated to standby servers before being committed, PostgreSQL ensures high availability and data consistency.
+In case of primary server failure, standby servers

 There are two types of replications

+1. Logical replication
-1. Physical replication
+2. Physical replication

-2. Logical replication
+# Logical replication

+Logical replication works differently, it sends only rows changes for committed transactions.
+Roughly speaking it is somewhat equivalent to replaying same SQL instructions on replica just after it has been executed by primary instance.

 # Physical replication